-HIST 4353 - The History & Literature of Empire - 3 credit hours political conditions of empire and the literature representing such contexts.
+Intensive study of the history and literature of imperialism, spanning the 16th to 20th centuries.
+This course utilizes an interdisciplinary methodology, adopting a dual focus on the historical, sociological, and political conditions of empire and the literature representing such contexts.
 Students critically analyze the intersection between historical events and the individual experience of European colonialism in various parts of the world, including Africa, South America, the Indian subcontinent, and the Caribbean.
 Use of secondary sources and research writing will be included.
 This course emphasizes intellectual development, critical analysis, cultural literacy, and intercultural and global awareness.
 The course can either be team-taught or be taught solely by English or history faculty members.
 Also listed as ENGL 4353.
 Prerequisite: ENGL 2203 or HIST 2233 or HIST 2243 or instructor's permission.
 Course rotation: Alternate spring.